joejo-joestar/OilGas-Wire/newsletter-analytics-service/README.md

 2. **Set Up Google Cloud Project**:
     - Create a new project in the [Google Cloud Console](https://console.cloud.google.com/).
     - Enable the BigQuery API for your project.
     - Create a BigQuery dataset and table to store analytics events.
-Create a table named `newsletter_events` with the schema defined in [`newsletter-analytics.events.json`](newsletter-analytics.events.json)
+Create a dataset named `newsletter_events` and a table called `events` in that dataset with the schema defined in [`newsletter_analytics.events.json`](newsletter_analytics.events.json)

 3. **Deploy to Google Cloud Run**:
     Use the following command to deploy the service to Google Cloud Run.
 Make sure you are in the `newsletter-analytics-service` directory.